learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 > If you haven't learned about container vs presentation components yet, don't worry.
 We'll dig deeper into them soon enough.
 For now, just know that container components _container_ other components.
 They themselves usually aren't visibly on the page.
 Presentational components, on the other hand, are components can you _can_ visibly see on the page (like our `Navbar`).

-In our app the `<GifListContainer />` will be responsible for fetching the data from the giphy API, storing the first 3 gifs from the response in its component **state**, and passing that data down to its child, the `<GifList>` component, as a prop.
+In our app, the `<GifListContainer />` will be responsible for fetching the data from the giphy API, storing the first 3 gifs from the response in its component **state**, and passing that data down to its child, the `<GifList>` component, as a prop.